directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 };
 ```

-In the code above, `item_read_rif6q` and `item_read_6grfu` are the keys for the Read Data operations, so yours might be different since they are automatically generated.
 This is what your output will look like this when a content is approved:

 ```json
 {
     "title": "Reasons why automating delivery could be a bad idea ",